Food Allergies

 DBPCFC involves supervised, gradual ingestion of the suspected food disguised in another food (or hidden in capsules).
 A food similar in taste and appearance, but without the allergen, is used as a placebo control.
 The feeding (potential allergen vs placebo) is randomized so that the patient and the observer are unaware of the contents of the challenge at the time of the feeding and observation.
 Feeding of the allergen and placebo may be separated by hours or days.[93]

 This type of challenge is designed to reduce patient and observer bias and subjective attitudes during the procedure.
-DBPCFC is considered the criterion standard for diagnosing food allergies and is particularly used in research investigations.
-Currently, it is the only completely objective method for determining the validity of the history of an adverse reaction to a food.
+DBPCFC is considered the standard for diagnosing food allergies and is particularly used in research investigations.
+Currently, it is the only completely objective method for determining the validity of the history of an adverse reaction to a food, but it is difficult to perform in clinical settings.

 Approach Considerations

-The only proven medication therapy against a food allergy is strict elimination of the offending food allergen from the diet and avoidance of any contact with the food by ingestion, skin contact, inhalation, or injection.
+The primary preventive therapy against a recurrent food allergy is strict elimination of the offending food allergen from the diet and avoidance of any contact with the food by ingestion, skin contact, inhalation, or injection.

 In 2010, Guidelines for the Diagnosis and Management of Food Allergy in the United States were published.
 These provide evidenced-based, expert panel recommendations for the diagnosis and management of food allergies.[90]
 The guidelines do not cover issues for schools, which are of interest to pediatricians, but a 2010 Clinical Report reviews this topic area.[94]